t-mullin/Business_Card/README.md

 ![Assembled STG](img/stg_built.jpg)

 ## Postmortem
 Overall, I happy with the final product.
-However, I may add an additional PCB, to this project, that swaps out the photoresistors to use potentiometer.
+However, I may add an additional PCB, to this project, that swaps out the photoresistors for potentiometers.